kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 >
 > The question is: What strategy should you adopt to minimize the number egg drops it takes to find the solution?
 (And what is the worst case for the number of drops it will take?)

-If you have not seen or solved this problem before I urge you to give it a go.
+If you have not seen or solved this problem before I urge you to give it a go before continuing further.
 I'm going to post the solution to this below, so this is your spoiler warning.

 # Two eggs